FabioChiodini/ProjectSpawntck/README.md

 ```

-./GKE.sh
+./GKEProvision.sh

 ```
-This will create a Kubernetes Cluster on GKE and connect to it.
+This will create a Kubernetes Cluster on GKE and connect to it. **The script currently also install Helm in the cluster (in a specifc namespace) and then uses Helm to install Project riff for serverless functions.**

 ```